jwgrenning/cpputest-starter-project-vs/vs-test-build/cpputest-vc6-build/readme.txt

+If you are using vc6:

-Replace AllTests.dsp and CppUTest.dsp in the CppUTest distribution.
+Replace cpputesttests/AllTests.dsp and cpputest/CppUTest.dsp in the CppUTest distribution with the files in this director.

-This was needed for cpputest-3.4
+(This was needed for cpputest-3.4)